DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 of the project when residents were given the option to maintain the internet at their own expense, ‘no cash’ emerged again as the major factor.
-However, ‘no cash’ was not necessarily just a matter of affordability, but of a more complex and intertwined set of issues to do with the flow of money within and out of the community, time-specific spending priorities, and – most importantly – the difficulties of paying for internet and navigating payment systems.
-Some of the other barriers identified at the start of the project were also likely to have related to the broad category of money, such as poor English language inhibiting people from understanding the various contracts on offer.
+However, ‘no cash’ was not necessarily just a matter of affordability, but also as a result of a more complex and intertwined set of issues to do with the flow of money within and out of the community, time-specific spending priorities, and – most importantly – the difficulties of paying for internet and navigating payment systems.
+Some of the other barriers identified at the start of the project were also likely to have related to the broad category of money, such as poor English language preventing people from understanding the various contracts on offer.

 Thus the problem of money was not necessarily a matter of what one was